dragon2snow/NestopiaPlus/readme.txt

 NES  - NES Rom Image.
 Since this fileformat is somewhat lacking in cartridge
-       info plus many file headers floating around on the net are broken for some reason or another (think dudes with disks) Nestopia uses a rom database internally and will try to identify and repair them temporarly in memory using some CRC32 magic.
+       info plus many file headers floating around on the net are broken for some reason or another Nestopia uses a rom database internally and will try to identify and repair them temporarly in memory using some CRC32 magic.

 UNIF - NES Rom Image.
 If Nestopia can't recognize the specified board name you
        have the option to select the corresponding mapper the cartridge should use.
 IPS patching is not supported for this format.

-NSP  - Nestopia Game Configuration File.
-It's text based and easy to edit by
+NSP  - Nestopia script File.
+It's text based and easy to edit by hand.
+The
-       hand.
-The available commands are:
+       available commands are:

         -ROM or -IMAGE <file>
         -SAV or -SAVE  <file>